F.A.Q.

 What is your stance on using pesticides and herbicides?

 Pesticides and herbicides are seen as a quick fix in righting the garden to how we want it.
-Many times, the negative side effects they bring can seem to outweigh the brief changes they make.
+Many times, the negative effects caused by its use far outweigh the brief improvements.

 Pests will always come back, as will the weeds you are trying to get rid of- they are the “pioneers” of the plant and animal worlds, the food that feeds all other foods.